 When you first decide to start shaving with a single blade, it can be incredibly intimidating.
 Where do I start?
 One of the best places to start is mapping the growth of your beard.
 Think of it like a road map that traces the direction of all of your facial hair.

 Before we get into the how, let's explain the why.
-In the shaving community, there are two terms that are used often in conjunction with an excellent shave: shaving with the grain and shaving against the grain.
+In the shaving community, there are three terms that are used often in conjunction with an excellent shave: shaving with the grain, shaving against the grain and shaving across the grain.

 Shaving with the grain is moving the razor in the same direction as the natural growth of your beard.
-The advantage to shaving with the grain is the minimal chance of razor burn or skin irritation.
+The advantage of shaving with the grain is the minimal chance of razor burn or skin irritation.
 Sometimes shaving with the grain doesn't give you those extremely close and refreshing shaves you envision.
-This is where shaving against the grain comes into play.
+This is where shaving against the grain comes into play for most.

 When shaving against the grain, you must use caution and not over do it.
-Shaving against the grain pulls the hair up and away from the skin, which runs an increased chance of razor burn being left in it's path.
-It is recommended that you only shave against the grain in the areas of your beard where you typically need an extra close shave.
-Experiment with caution at first.
+Shaving against the grain pulls the hair up and away from the skin, which runs an increased chance of razor burn being left in its path.
+For this reason, we recommend our customers to avoid shaving against the grain, if possible.

 Now that we know the why, let's talk about the how.
 It's best to have at least 2-3 days of beard growth in place before you start mapping out your grain.
 Too short?
 The direction of growth will be hard to find, and you'll likely make some wrong assumptions.
 Too long?
 A natural curl of a beard may conceal the true direction of your growth.